TylerJudson/TechnicalDescriptionAssignment/README.md

 # Documentation on the GetNutritionalInfo API: Retrieving Nutritional Information

 ## Overview
-The GetNutritionalInfo API provides comprehensive nutritional information for given foods in the food database, allowing the system to efficiently display information to users.
-Use the user's API key to access the API and it will return a JSON with a field "nutritionalInfo" that is an array of all nutrients.
+The GetNutritionalInfo API is an interface that allows developers to retrieve nutritional information for specific food items.
+By sending generic HTTP requests with the food identifier and the user's API key, the API returns a JSON object containing nutrients for the requested food.
+It provides both macronutrient (e.g., calories, protein, fat) and micronutrient (e.g., vitamins, minerals) data.

 ## Table of Contents
 - [Overview](#overview)